Light Pipe Design Guide

 - No length limits per se, but the longer the light needs to travel, the more will be lost along the way

-- An extra part is required to keep the flexible light pipe-end close to the light source
+- An accessory is required to keep the flexible light pipe end close to the light source

 - Type of light being used